MdAbdullahAnwar/FoodRush_Customer/README.md

 # 🍽️ FoodRush - Frontend (User Interface)

-This is the **Frontend** of the FoodRush food ordering application where users can browse dishes, add items to the cart, apply promo codes, place orders, and manage their profile.
+This is the **Frontend** of the FoodRush food ordering application where users can browse dishes, add items to the cart, apply promo codes, place orders, manage their profile and Live Chat with Admin.

 ---